 translation shall be stated.
 If the translation is to be published, the

-Client shall provide the Translator with a galley copy for proofreading in time
+Client shall provide the Translator with a galley copy for proofreading in

-be agreed upon.
+charge to be agreed upon.
 The same applies with regard to other orders.

 (2) The Client

 shall provide the Translator, without being asked and in good time but in

 no event later than at the time of the placing of order, with any

 information and documents necessary for rendering the translation,

 interpreting or any other services agreed upon (glossaries of the Client,